Commemoration of Yom HaShoah 2018

 Mr. President of the CRIF

-Ladies and Gentlemen Presidents of the Association
+Ladies and Gentlemen, Presidents of the Associations

 Mr. and Mrs. Serge Klarsfeld and the sons and daughters of the Jewish deportees from France